-Outcomes for this course include a comprehensive understanding and application of addiction counseling, current therapeutic trends, strategies, and modalities used in addiction disorders, to facilitate the development of addiction counseling competencies associated with positive treatment outcomes, and increase students competence relative to providing addiction evaluation, education and treatment services.
+- Second-year Chemical Addiction Studies students will gain a comprehensive understanding and application of addiction counseling, current therapeutic trends, strategies, and modalities used in addiction disorders, to facilitate the development of addiction counseling competencies associated with positive treatment outcomes, and increase students competence relative to providing addiction evaluation, education and treatment services.
 Emphasis will be placed on developing and practicing addiction counseling skills.
 Students will be introduced to different theoretical models and explore a variety of treatment approaches through videos, lecture, and journaling in an experiential project.
 Can be taken concurrently with CAS 250.

 - Second year Chemical Addiction Studies and Human Services majors will be introduced to assessment, evaluation, and case management procedures.
-Outcomes for this course include a demonstrated ability to understand, describe, administer and interpret the various testing and evaluation tools used in human services and addiction counseling.
-A thorough review of interventional strategies and the importance of documentation is also incorporated into lecture and classroom activities including completion of a comprehensive case file on an identified case study subject.
+Outcomes include a demonstrated ability to understand, describe, administer and interpret the various testing and evaluation tools used in human services and addiction counseling.
+A thorough review of intervention strategies and the importance of documentation are also incorporated into lecture and classroom activities including completion of a comprehensive case file on an identified case study subject.
 For Addiction Studies students, this class can be taken concurrently with CAS 242.